Douglas Patrick Harrison

-Douglas Patrick Harrison is a Professor Emeritus of Chemical Engineering from Louisiana State University's Gordon A. and Mary Cain Department of Chemical Engineering, where he taught undergraduate and graduate classes and served as dissertations advisor to Ph.D. and M.S. students.
-He held the Department Chair position, occupied the Marguerite Voorhies Professor endowed chair, and managed several research projects since his retirement in 2005.
+Douglas Patrick Harrison (born in the 1900s) is a professor emeritus of chemical engineering from Louisiana State University's Gordon A. and Mary Cain Department of Chemical Engineering, where he taught undergraduate and graduate classes and served as a dissertation advisor to Ph.D. and M.S. students.

 Biography

 Douglas P. Harrison received his Ph.D. from the University of Texas in 1966.
-After three years with Monsanto, he joined Louisiana State University's Chemical Engineering department in 1969 as an Assistant Professor.
-Later, he served as Department Chair from 1976 to 1979 and became the Alexis and Marguerite Voorhies Endowed Professor.
-Throughout his career, Harrison has been invited to lecture at conferences and colleges including Engineering Conferences International, United Engineering Foundation, American Institute of Chemical Engineers, University of Cambridge, and NATO Advanced Studies Institute.
+After three years with Monsanto, he joined Louisiana State University's chemical engineering department in 1969 as an assistant professor.
+Later, he served as department chair from 1976 to 1979, and then became the Alexis and Marguerite Voorhies Endowed Professor.
 In 2005, after 36 years of service with LSU, he retired from teaching.

 Teaching

-During his time, Harrison taught mostly undergraduate courses.
-After his time as Department Chair, he continued working closely with the chemical engineering graduate program as a doctoral and master's dissertation advisor.
-He helped 10 Ph.D. students and 31 M.S. students complete their programs.
-He is the only professor to receive the Dow Chemical Excellence in Teaching Award four times (in 1988, 1995, 2000 and 2002).
+Harrison taught mostly undergraduate courses.
+After his time as department chair, he continued working closely with the chemical engineering graduate program as a doctoral and master's dissertation adviser.
+He has helped 10 Ph.D. students and 31 M.S. students complete their programs.
+He is the only professor to have received the Dow Chemical Excellence in Teaching Award four times (in 1988, 1995, 2000, and 2002).

 Research

-Much of Harrison's research has been focused on separation and reaction engineering.
-His work has mainly been focused on non-catalytic gas–solid reactions and the separation of gas associated with coal-fired power plants.
-His other research includes new processes for the production of high hydrogen purity, the removal of greenhouse gasses from Stack Gas (flue gas), and the separation of semi-volatile contaminants from aqueous solutions.
+Harrison was a researcher with a focus on separation and reaction engineering.
+His work has primarily centered around non-catalytic gas-solid reactions and gas separation techniques associated with coal-fired power plants.
+He has also been involved in research related to the production of high-purity hydrogen, greenhouse gas removal from flue gas, and the separation of semi-volatile contaminants from aqueous solutions.

-He continues his work in "High Efficiency Desulfurization of Synthesis Gas".
-Hydrogen sulfide is a pollutant and its removal helps improve the efficiency of the reaction.
-Past research has included the use of CeO to Ce2O2S for desulfurization.
-Current research is with the Sorbent CeO2-ZrO2 to reduce the hydrogen sulfide content to sub-ppm content.
-This research is supported by the US Department of Energy and is being used to help meet their Vision 21 project, a super-clean power production facility.
-He was part of the organizing committee for the 1996 NATO Advanced Studies Institute in Kuşadası, Turkey.